March 19, 2024

 Examining the API Response

 Immediately we can understand the structure of the data more easily.
-The formatted output shows the data contains nine people currently in space, with their names existing as dictionaries inside a list.
+The formatted output shows the data contains 12 people currently in space, with their names existing as dictionaries inside a list.

 If we compare this to the documentation for the endpoint we'll see that this matches the specified output for the endpoint.